 A tale of two loaves.
 The tale is simple and quick.
 Full of relaxation and getting errands done.
 Could this be a trick?
 A tall tale it’s not.
 So listen to me when I say—this is the easiest bread recipe(s) that may come your way.
 Read more

 I have this indescribable, yet unnecessary, need to make everything from scratch.
 Pop tarts.
 Naan.
 Pie Crust.
 Ice Cream.
-Pasta.
 At times it can be ridiculous.
 Overzealous.
 Marked by trial and error and more error.
 But in the end, after I wipe the flour, sweat, and, in this case, fig puree from my forehead, I feel accomplished.
-I beat the machine, the big company, the artificial flavors, the cardboard packaging and plastic wrapping.
+I beat the machine, the big company, the artificial flavors, the cardboard packaging, and plastic wrapping to make homemade fig newtons.
+And you can too.
 Sweet victory.
 Read more

 Have you noticed?
 Chicken Pot Pie.
 Chicken Noodle Soup.
 Apple Pie.
 I’ve been on a comfort food frenzy.
 And biscuits have been tugging at my pant leg for weeks now.
 If I didn’t know any better, I’d think I was pregnant.
 Or homesick.
 I’m craving biscuits about as much as I’m craving some good ole family time.
 Living far away from home has its disadvantages—like living far away from home.
 The miles apart are long.
 And the days till Christmas vacation seem endless.
 I’m counting on these tender in the middle but crunchy on the outside comfort-filled biscuits to tide me over in the meantime.
 And maybe a Christmas cookie or two.
 Read more